veertuinc/anka-docs/anka-virtualization-cli/troubleshooting/cli/maximum-number-of-running-instances-exceeded.md

 ## Solution

 At the moment this seems to be a problem with Apple's virtualization.
+If you ever see this again, please run `sudo sysdiagnose -u` and then email the sysdiagnose file that appears in `/private/var/tmp/` to support@veertu.com.

 The issue **should** resolve itself automatically given enough time.
 If not, a reboot of the host will solve it.

 ## Still experiencing problems?